Uberspace/lab/source/guide_nextcloud.rst

 For better performance, Nextcloud suggests to add a local cronjob.

-Add the following cronjob to your crontab_:
+Add the following cronjob to your :manual:`crontab <daemons-cron>`:

 ::